belayfitsum/postgres_kafka/README.md

 # Prerequisites:

-Pull the code in local system and create .env to hold db related values
+Pull the code in local system and create .env to hold db related values<br>

+Also create /certs folder to hold SSL and key values and add both to gitignore file.

 .env file looks like :